rfbergeron/bompiler/DESIGN.md

 #### `string_set_dump`
 Takes one argument, a `FILE *` that the contents of the set will dump dumped to.
 Formats and prints out the contents of the map in a pretty way.

+### 4.3 `vector.h vector.c`
+These files will contain the replacement for `std::vector`.
+Like `map`, stored values must be pointers.

+#### `struct vector`
+This structure shall contain 3 fields: a dynamically allocated array to store the contents in, a `size_t` containing the length of the array, and the number of elements that currently exist in the vector as a stack.

+While a vector can be used as both an array and a stack, elements inserted into the vector without the stack's knowledge (elements inserted at indices greater than `stack_size`) may be ignored by the stack operations.

+#### `vector_get`
+Takes 2 arguments: the vector to retrieve the element from and the index of the element to be retrieved.
+Returns the element at the provided index, or `NULL` if none is present.
+The index argument may not be larger than (size of the array - 1) or less than 0.

+#### `vector_put`
+Takes 3 arguments: the vector to insert the element into, the index at which the element is to be inserted, and a pointer to the element to be inserted.
+Inserts the object at the specified index.
+Returns nothing.
+The index argument may not be larger than (size of the array - 1) or less than 0.

+#### `vector_remove`
+Takes 2 arguments: the vector to remove an element from and the index of the element to be removed.
+Returns the value that was located at that index, or `NULL` if there was none.

+#### `vector_append`
+Takes 2 arguments: the vector to append the element to, and a pointer to the element to append.
+Appends the element to the end of the vector.

+#### `vector_push`
+Takes 2 arguments: the vector to push the element onto and a pointer.
+Pushes the pointer onto the front of the vector as if it were a stack.
+Automatically doubles the size of the vector if it is full.

+#### `vector_pop`
+Takes one argument: the vector to pop the first element of.
+Takes the first element of the vector and removes it, then returns it.
+Returns `NULL` if the vector is empty.

+#### `vector_peek`
+Takes one argument: the vector to peek at the first elemnt of.
+Returns the first element of the vector, or `NULL` if the vector is empty.

+#### `vector_empty`
+Takes one argument: the vector to check the contents of.
+Returns whether or not the vector is empty (whether or not all entries are `NULL`).

+#### `vector_expand`
+Takes one argument: the vector to expand.
+Doubles the length of the vector.
+Returns nothing.

+#### `vector_init`
+Takes one argument: the size of the vector to be created.
+Allocates space for the vector and it's contents.
+Returns a pointer to the created vector.

+#### `vector_free`
+Takes one argument: a pointer to the vector to be freed.
+Frees the `struct vector` and the internal array.
+Returns nothing.

 ### 4.X `test.c test.h`
 This file will contain functions for testing components of the compiler, like